gautam753/webCrawler/README.md

 	5. After running the spring boot application user needs to input the service url and go.
 	6. Service URL: http://localhost:8080/webcrawl?crawledUrl=https://www.prudential.co.uk/&depth=2
 	7. User can set "crawledUrl" whatever user wants as an URL and "depth" must be an integer.
-	8. Usre will get the outpt as a JSON format in the browser and Spring suite tool console.
+	8. User will get the output as a JSON format in the browser and Spring suite tool console.
 	9. It will take some time to get the output in the browser.
 After getting the output, copy the output and paste it to a json viewer to view the output properly.
 ```